These terms and conditions were last updated on: 1st January 2021.

 o.
 Every time you download the BT Sport app to a device you'll need to accept an end-user licence.
 You won’t have to pay any charges under the end-user licence, unless you agree to.

 p.
 You may not be able to view the same content or channels on the BT Sport app that are available on your set-top box.

 q.
-You must only watch live content in the UK, the Channel Islands and Isle of Man or when you’re temporarily in another EU country.
+You must only watch live content in the UK, the Channel Islands and Isle of Man.

 8. What you mustn't do

 You mustn't do the following, or allow anyone else to do them.

 i.
 Make unauthorised or unlawful recordings of any content or copy, publish, rent out, reproduce, transmit, alter, interfere with or receive any payment in connection with the relevant software or any content you watch, stream or download from the service.
 (One exception is what’s permitted under the Copyright Designs and Patents Act 1988.
 For example, you are allowed to record programmes on your set-top box or any other device to watch later.)